keithstric/nestjs-boilerplate/README.md

 ## Features

 * Request ID generated for every request
+* Request ID decorator provided for easy retrieval of the request ID
 * Asynchronous Local Storage (ALS) installed and configured to keep requestId and request objects so they do not have to be passed around all the different methods just to support logging
 * The following middleware already setup and configured
   * Request ID Generator (uuid)